-Yes – KIK accepts volunteers on a short-time basis (up to 3 months), longer time must be approved and additional visa arrangements made.
+Yes, KIK accepts volunteers on a short-time basis (up to 3 months).
+Longer time must be approved and additional visa arrangements made.
 We accept volunteers after an application has been made.
 If you are under 18 years old you must have written parental consent in addition to the application.
-We welcome volunteers for all over the world.
-Previous volunteers have been from USA, Russia, Austria and Italy and Venezuela.
+We welcome volunteers from all over the world.
+Previous volunteers have been from USA, Russia, Austria, Italy, Venezuela and more.

 What would I be doing at KIK?

 KIK’s primary goal is to teach character.
-We have children at the home who are on American home-school curriculum and various children come through the home at different times with different needs.
-KIK has a women’s group of 200 that meet weekly where we discuss and teach on different subjects including business, medical and family.
-KIK gives a character lesson that is Bible based weekly and hands out a snack to 300-500 children (newborn -12 years).
-KIK also has a youth program with about 30-50 youth that uses sports (especially soccer) to teach character and discipline.
-During the week KIK goes into individual homes in the slum and prays, counsels, administers minor medical and assists with individual and family needs.
-KIK has purchased land for the start of Place of Refuge Village © so building projects are being started.
-Various other projects are also available (i.e. feeding, medical outreach, playground, Sunday school) during volunteering with KIK.
+We have children on the KIK compound who are on American home-school curriculum and various children come through the headquarters at different times with different needs.
+KIK has a women’s group of 200+ that meet weekly where we discuss and teach on different subjects including business, medical and family.
+KIK conducts character training lessons weekly and feeds porridge to 300-500 children (newborn -12 years).
+We also have a youth program with about 30-50 youth that uses sports (especially soccer) to teach character and discipline.
+During the week KIK goes into individual homes in the slum to counsel, administer minor medical and assist with individual and family needs.
+KIK has purchased land for the start of Place of Refuge Village so building projects are starting.
+Various other projects are also available (i.e. feeding, medical outreach, etc.) during volunteering with KIK.

 How do I get to KIK?
 What is the nearest airport?
 What documents do I need?